 Higher Deployment Frequency

-Using a DevOps pipeline allows the project team to fit more releases within the same timeline and successfully adapt to evolving user needs.
+Using a DevOps pipeline allows the project team to fit more releases within the same timeline.

 Reduced Risk